screwdriver-cd/guide/README.md

 ```

 This may take some time as it must download all gems specified in the Gemfile on every run.
 If you need to rebuild the
-guide frequently, you could simply commit your changes and work from your commited image containing all dependencies.
+guide frequently, you could simply commit your changes and work from your committed image containing all dependencies.

 For example: